In Between Dreams

-In Between Dreams is the third studio album by singer-songwriter Jack Johnson, released by Brushfire Records in the United States on March 1, 2005 (see 2005 in music).
-The album received generally mixed reviews from music critics.
-However, the album achieved considerable commercial success.
+In Between Dreams is the third studio album by American singer-songwriter Jack Johnson, released by Brushfire Records in the United States on March 1, 2005 (see 2005 in music).
+In Between Dreams received generally mixed reviews from music critics; however, it achieved considerable commercial success.

 Album cover

 The album cover depicts a mango tree, referring to the Mango Tree, the studio where In Between Dreams was recorded.
 There is also a reference to the mango tree in "Better Together".

 Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 58, based on 15 reviews.
 MacKenzie Wilson of AllMusic describes Johnson as "stick[ing] with what he does best" on the album; this has led some critics to characterize the album as feeling "safe" or unambitious.
 However, Barry Walters of Rolling Stone argues that Johnson explored new content with more politically minded tracks like "Crying Shame" and "Staple It Together".
 Most critics have described Johnson's delivery as laid-back or mellow; some tracks were also characterized as employing a "light reggae lilt", a stylistic choice which was generally criticized.
 The overall mood of the album has been described as "upbeat" and "uplifting".